gb2dev/HLA-NoVR/README.md

 ## Installation
 [Install the official launcher.](https://github.com/bfeber/HLA-NoVR-Launcher#installation-and-usage)

-If you use a Steam Deck/Linux, see the section at the bottom.
+If you use a Steam Deck/Linux, see the the [FAQ](https://docs.google.com/document/d/1mlDz24iE1r4Lf16y5N9I37ZIvm4V0ie2Sxg1GBlcs10) for installation instructions.

 ## Controls
 To change the controls/rebind buttons or change your FOV, edit ``game\hlvr\scripts\vscripts\bindings.lua`` in your main Half-Life: Alyx installation folder.